saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 <p><small>| OPTIONAL | BOOLEAN |</small></p>

-In the same way Sauce Labs captures step-by-step screenshots, we can capture the HTML source at each step of the test.
-This feature is disabled by default, but you can turn it on any time and find the HTML source captures on you test result page.
+In the same way Sauce Labs captures step-by-step screenshots, you can capture the HTML source at each step of a test.
+This feature is disabled by default, but when it is enabled you can view the HTML source captures on the **Test Results** page.

 ```java
 MutableCapabilities capabilities = new MutableCapabilities();